shootermv/MESI/README.md

   - You can use it to manage your team of programmers.

 ## Authentication
-Mesi contains authentication implementation with Admin and User roles.
+Mesi contains user authentication implementation with "Admin" and "User" roles.
 Admin - for a team leader and User - for  programmer.

 Team leader can create tasks and drag them to programmer earea - to assign the task to the programmer.